-Teaching interests include public policy and policy design, political economy, comparative democratic institutions, political parties and party institutionalization, research design, European policy and the European Union, and strategic behavior/game theory.
+Teaching interests include public policy and policy design, democratization, political economy, comparative democratic institutions, political parties and party institutionalization, research design, European policy and the European Union, and strategic behavior/game theory.
 A summary of my teaching evaluations is available upon request.

 Sample syllabi (feel free to email with questions or comments):